 In today’s competitive digital landscape, traditional metrics of time, cost, and scope aren’t sufficient to predict or evaluate a project’s success.

-That said, adopting one of these methodologies isn’t a surefire way to achieve your project’s goals.
+With that said, adopting one of these methodologies isn’t a sure way to achieve your project’s goals.
 When a project fails, it’s not only bad for business KPIs, but also bad for employee morale and retention.

 The 7 big reasons for failure